 — Matthew 5:23–24

 Sometimes one wants to complain like a child to someone (God), to ask for help.
 Is this a good feeling?
 No—it is weakness and unbelief.
-That which looks most like faith—prayer of supplication—is actually unbelief, unbelief in the fact that evil does not exist, that there is nothing to ask for, that if you feel bad, then it is only an indication to you that you should work on yourself, that the thing that is happening is exactly what should be happening, and that you should do what you must.
+That which looks most like faith—prayer of supplication—is actually unbelief, unbelief in the fact that evil does not exist, that there is nothing to ask for, that if you feel bad, then it is only an indication to you that you should work on yourself, that the thing that is happening is exactly what should be happening, and that in response to which you must do what you ought to do.

 In praying, do not use vain repetitions as the pagans do; for they think that they will be heard for their much speaking.
 Therefore do not be like them, for your Father knows what things you need before you ask him.